Blag, Steal & Borrow (song)

 "Blag, Steal & Borrow" is the fourth single by English punk band Koopa.
 It was released as a download-only single on 8 January 2007.
 It became the first single released by Koopa to reach the UK top 40, charting at number 31.

-The song became notable when it was revealed that it would be the first single to reach the UK's chart without being released on any traditional 'physical' format.
+The song was the first single to reach the UK's chart without being released on any traditional 'physical' format.
 This occurred after a change in chart rules a week previously, which meant that all legally downloaded singles would be eligible to chart.
 The single's success led to speculation as to whether it represented the first in a new trend of bands charting without getting a deal with a record company.